Vastra-Gotalandsregionen/avrop-mvk/README.md

 * Placing orders.

 ## General technical description
-The application is written in the Java language and runs in a servlet container such as e.g. Apache Tomcat.
+The application is written in the Java language for backend and Facelets for view layer and runs in a servlet container such as e.g. Apache Tomcat.

 Prerequsites in order to build the application: